boolean-uk/database-orm/db-migrations.md

 2. Runs each migration in sequence to recreate the database structure
 3. Runs the seed file in this project to populate the database with the data you define in that file

-This process makes sure you have an up to date database structure and collection of data to work with.
+This process ensures you have an up-to-date database structure and collection of data to work with.

+Let's use the example of an Amazon developer joining their team; how much time and effort would it take if every new developer had to manually create a database before they could start working on the project?
+With migrations, they can simply run a command to create the database for them.